-- Safe/Defensive driver training is to be provided for drivers (those employed as drivers) of Tullow vehicles; - Speed limits and all applicable local laws are to be adhered to; The use of hand held mobile phones/Blackberries while driving is prohibited;

-- Smoking is prohibited in all Tullow vehicles; All 4 x 4 and other heavy vehicles should be fitted with reverse alarms/warning lights- - Travelling in rear freight compartments (open or enclosed without seating or seat belts) of 4 x 4 field vehicles is not allowed: - priving hours should be aligned with the OGP publication "Land transportation safety recommended practice Journey Management";
+- Safe/Defensive driver training is to be provided for drivers (those employed as drivers) of Tullow vehicles; - Speed limits and all applicable local laws are to be adhered to; - The use of hand held mobile phones/Blackberries while driving is prohibited; - Smoking is prohibited in all Tullow vehicles; - All 4 x 4 and other heavy vehicles should be fitted with reverse alarms/warning lights; - Travelling in rear freight compartments (open or enclosed without seating or seat belts) of 4×4 field vehicles is not allowed; - Driving hours should be aligned with the OGP publication "Land transportation safety recommended practice Journey Management";

-Recommended practice 4.5 hours followed by a 30 minute break.
+Requirement Recommended practice Maximum driving time between breaks and minimum break time 4.5 hours followed by a 30 minute break.
 However it is strongly recommended to have a 15 minute break every two (2) hours, or more frequent breaks during periods of circadian lows.
-16 hours [i.e. employee cannot drive after 16 duty hours].
-This shall include driving, loading, unloading, waiting, rest breaks, and any other work [including air travel] Ten (10) hours total excluding commuting time.
-Eleven (11) hours including any commuting time 14 day period: 120 hours, subject to an 80 hour/7 day maximum, and an average of 60 hours per week over an extended period Minimum of a continuous 24 hour break prior to driving again
+Maximum duty hours within a rolling 24 hour period 16 hours (i.e. employee cannot drive after 16 duty hours).
+This shall include driving, loading, unloading, waiting, rest breaks, and any other work (including air travel) Maximum driving hours within a rolling 24 hour period Ten (10) hours total excluding commuting time.
+Eleven (11) hours including any commuting time Maximum duty hours in a rolling 7 day and 14 day period 14 day period: 120 hours, subject to an 80 hour/7 day maximum, and an average of 60 hours per week over an extended period Off duty period in a rolling 7 day period Minimum of a continuous 24 hour break prior to driving again

-- Regular breaks are to be taken on long journeys, recommend a 15 minute break every 2 hours; • - Tullow vehicles should contain as a minimum the following equipment: First aid kit, Communication devices, Fire extinguisher, Drinking water, Warning triangle (for breakdowns), Torch, Basic Tool Kit (to include spare bulbs/fuses), [Extra fuel for remote locations]. - Three point seat belts are to be installed for all driver and passenger seats in Tullow vehicles and must be worn at all times; - Drivers must be appropriately licensed, approved, and be fit to drive; - Drivers must not drive under the influence of drugs, alcohol or medication that could affect their ability to drive. - Vehicles should be fit for purpose and maintained in a safe working order in line with the manufacturers' specifications and local legal requirements.
+- · Regular breaks are to be taken on long journeys, recommend a 15 minute break every 2 hours; - Tullow vehicles should contain as a minimum the following equipment: First aid kit, Communication devices, Fire extinguisher, Drinking water, Warning triangle (for breakdowns), Torch, Basic Tool Kit (to include spare bulbs/fuses), (Extra fuel for remote locations). - Three point seat belts are to be installed for all driver and passenger seats in Tullow vehicles and must be worn at all times: - Drivers must be appropriately licensed, approved, and be fit to drive; - Drivers must not drive under the influence of drugs, alcohol or medication that could affect their ability to drive. - Vehicles should be fit for purpose and maintained in a safe working order in line with the manufacturers' specifications and local legal requirements.